How to Plan an Amazing Seattle to San Francisco Road Trip

 If you thought you were going to be able to get to San Francisco without making several stops on your way into the city, you were mistaken.

 Since we lived in San Francisco for nearly a decade, there are a bunch of places just outside the city that we have visited over and over again.
-This is one of those places that we love, and this stop is for hiking enthusiasts.

 A couple of the best hikes in the Bay Area are found in the area surrounding Mount Tam, and we’re going to give you three of our favorites.